Skip to content

 Scans your project files for sensitive config values that should not appear in plaintext.
 Loads your varlock config, resolves all @sensitive values, then checks files for any occurrences of those values.

-This is especially useful as a pre-commit git hook to prevent accidentally committing secrets into version control.
+This is especially useful as a pre-commit git hook to prevent accidentally committing secrets into version control, and for scanning build output to ensure no secrets leaked into files that will be published or deployed.

 Terminal window